logtay/image-generator/README.md

 **Communication Contract**

-### How to Request Data (with Example Call)
+### How to Request Data (Write your own client):
-To request data, use the client.py code.
-The client code takes a keyword from the user.
-The keyword is then used in the get_image(keyword) function, sending the request through the pipeline using ZeroMQ.
+1. Make sure pyzmq and request libraries are installed.
+You can use the following command: `pip3 install pyzmq requests`

+Make sure to import these into your code.

+2. Set up a ZeroMQ REQ socket.
+Connect this socket to the server's address.
+3. Use this socket to send a keyword (string) to the server.
+4. Wait for and receive the response.

-**Example Call:** get_image("spa")
+**Example Call** \
+`get_image("spa")`

-### How to Receive Data
+### How to Receive Data (Using server.py):

-Once the server is running and listening for a request, you can begin using the micro service.
-The client.py file takes a keyword and sends it to the server which then interacts with the API.
-The image URL is then sent back to the client via the ZeroMQ pipeline.

-**Instructions:**
-1. Download both server.py and client.py files.
-2. Open in your IDE of choice.
-I used PyCharm.
-3. Open two terminals.
-4. Run the server code using the command `python3 server.py`
-5. Run the client code using the command `python3 client.py`
-6. Enter the desired keyword and receive URL.
+1. Make sure pyzmq and request libraries are installed.
+You can use the following command: `pip3 install pyzmq requests`

+Make sure to import these into your code.

+2. Set up a ZeroMQ REP socket.
+Connect this socket to the server's address.
+3. Use this socket to listen for keywords being sent.
+4. Send the keyword to the Unsplash API and send back the response.

 ### Other Notes